Anti-Terrorism Act Explosion Injury Lawsuits

-It is clear these banks were fully aware that the funds they provided to Iran were funding Iraq War terrorists, yet they continued financing Iran with billions of United States dollars, even going so far as to alter documents to hide their actions from the U.S. government.
+The funds that these banks provided to Iran were ultimately used by Iran to fund Iraq War terrorists, yet these banks continued financing Iran with billions of United States dollars.
+Some of these banks even went so far as to alter documents to hide their actions from the U.S. government.

 Weren’t There U.S. Sanctions Against Iran?

 Congress placed sanctions on Iran which were meant to prohibit the country from sponsoring terrorism or engaging in terrorist acts, yet according to the initial anti-terrorism lawsuit in 2014, at least $100 million was diverted to Iranian military operatives to facilitate terrorist attacks.
 As it turned out, the numbers were much higher than $100 million.
 Under the U.S. Anti-Terrorism Act, any national of the United States or survivors of that person may sue for injuries received from an act of international terrorism.